odud-by/uae-fdi-resilience-analysis/methodology/Methodology.md

 - 5% critical value: −3.00
 - p-value (approx.): 0.003

 The null hypothesis of a unit root is rejected.
-Residuals are I(0), supporting stability of the short-run specification.
+Residuals are I(0), supporting absence of spurious regressions.

 ### 5.5 Stability Tests & Plots